UW-CTRL/AA548-spr2024/bite-size-notes/week-6-b-free-final-time-PMP.md

 $$\lambda(T) = 0$$

- This can be solved with shooting methods, to be explored with in code.
+If these equations are also convex, the problem can be solved numerically with a convex optimizer.

 ### Numerical solution

+We provide a

 ## Conclusion